couchbase/query/docs/n1ql-select.md

 result object produced, both the left and right hand source objects must be non-missing and non-null.

-If LEFT or LEFT OUTER is specified, then a left outer nest is performed.
-One result object is produced for each left hand source object.
-If there is no corresponding right hand source object, then the result object's right-hand side value is as follows:
+If there is no matching right hand source object, then the right hand source object is as follows:

 * If the KEY/S expression evaluates to MISSING, the right hand value is also MISSING